ShareThis tag... }

 The city tours starts at your hotel driving to towards the 1st ring which goes around the oldest part of the city.

 During this first part of the tour you can appreciate the different flora found in the centre garden of the First Ring.
 This part is a lush where different trees were planted about 45 years ago thanks to the initiative of Professor Noel Kempf Mercado.
+A well-known bolivian conservationists.
+He was killed in a national park on the airfield of one of a cocaine factories on top of Caparuch plateau when his small plane landed with a team of nature researchers.
+It happened the 5th of September of 1986.

 Among the most representative species of the region is the tree known locally a Mara or Mahogany (Swietenia mocrophylla) The Tajibo (Tabebuia serratifolia) These Tress on September are blooming some yellow flower